shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_novel-peptide-analysis/tutorial.md

 > 4) Select any peptide, For eg: ESSREALVEPTSESPRPALAR, and then click on “Selected Peptide PSMs”.
 > <img src="../../../images/select_pep_PSM.png" width=50%>
 >
 > 5) If you scroll down, the PSM associated with the peptide will be displayed.
-By clicking on the PSM, the lorikeet
+By clicking on the PSM, the Lorikeet
 > values will be shown.
-The lorikeet visualization is interactive, i.e the user can change the values or select any
+The Lorikeet visualization is interactive, i.e the user can change the values or select any
 > parameter and click on Update button to view these changes.
 >
 > <img src="../../../images/Psm.png" width=40%>